List of The Lion King (franchise) characters: King Joe

 King Joe is a comic book character in The Lion King book A False Ancestor as he is a rogue stranger who lurks in the Pride Lands.
 He tricked Simba by saying that he was the great-great-great-grandfather of the current king, which is Mufasa.
 He later saves Simba from a river from nearly getting eaten by an alligator.
 After he saved Simba, he was never mentioned or seen again.
 He bears a similar mane and appearance to Nuka.

 Introduced in the Hakuna Matata magazine

 Kataka

 Kataka is a meerkat who appears in the story called Falling in Love.
 She is part of a meerkat colony that lives in the same oasis that Timon and Pumbaa reside in.

 Zak

 Zak is a zebra who appears in a story called Falling in Love.
 He resides in the same oasis as Timon and Pumbaa.
 Timon enlisted Zak to help get Kataka back to her colony.

-Growler

-Growler is a young warthog who appears in a story called Pumbaa's New Friends.
-He is part of the warthog sounder that lives in the same oasis as Timon and Pumbaa.
-He considered Pumbaa a disgrace to all warthogs when his mother befriended Pumbaa.
-After Simba and Timon expose Growler's plot to dispose of Pumbaa, Growler's mother called Growler a disgrace and banished him from her sounder.